maaxvkl/MODBUS-Datapoint-Setter/README.md

 1. User uploads an Excel file with Modbus datapoints
 2. Spring Boot backend runs a Java algorithm to map and process the data
 3. Processed file is automatically running in the download folder of the users browser
+4. The processed file can then be imported to the System Configuration Tool and downloaded to the PLC

 ---